FisherMouHu/DisneyFilmStore-Rails/Guideline.md

 - ### ( Optional & Dangerous ) Ignore the Upper-Case in PostgresSQL

-    - Change products.rb in Model ( However, it won't work in SQLite !!! )
+    - Change products.rb in Model ( Won't work in SQLite !!!
+You have to Change it back after Push ! )

         ``` ruby
         def self.search(name)